qzhang503/proteoQ/README.md

 [Mascot](https://proteoq.netlify.app/post/exporting-mascot-psms/),
 [MaxQuant,
 MSFragger](https://proteoq.netlify.app/post/interfaces-to-search-engines/),
-Spectrum Mill or proteoQ::matchMS with the following compilation in file
+[proteoM](https://github.com/qzhang503/proteoM) or Spectrum Mill with the following compilation in file names:
-names:

 -   Mascot: begin with letter `F`, followed by digits and ends with `.csv`;
 -   MaxQuant: start with `msms` and end with `.txt`;
 -   MSFragger: start with `psm` and end with `.tsv`;
--   Spectrum Mill: start with `PSMexport` and end with `.ssv`,
+-   proteoM: start with `psmQ` and end with `.txt`;
--   proteoQ: start with `psmQ` and end with `.txt`.
+-   Spectrum Mill: start with `PSMexport` and end with `.ssv`.

 The corresponding PSMs are available through one of the followings `copy_` utilities: